You are here

 The 25 eminent authors whose work is gathered here include: Rukmini Banerji, CEO of the Pratham Education Foundation; Srikant Sarangi, Director of the Danish Institute of Humanities and Medicine; Ajit Mohanty, Founder Director of the Indian National Multilingual Education Resource Consortium (NMRC); Kalafunja Mlang’a O-saki, Professor of Education at the University of Dodoma, Tanzania; Minati Panda, current Director of the NMRC; and Birgit Brock-Utne of the University of Oslo.

-Please visit Language & Development Conference series website for futher information.
+Please visit Language & Development Conference series website for further information.